 More articles on humour

 Abrams, Meyer Howard, and Geoffrey Galt Harpham.
 A Glossary of Literary Terms.
 10th ed.
 International ed.
-Andover, Hampshire: Cengage Learning/Wadsworth, 2012. —— Three books on literary terms and study are included in the list, because many forms of humour uses tricks that are defined and given special names in books like these.
+Andover, Hampshire: Cengage Learning/Wadsworth, 2012. ⍽▢⍽ Many forms of humour uses tricks that are defined and given special names in books on literary terms and means.